 If you’ve obtained your business class ticket using frequent flyer miles, either through an outright award booking or an upgrade, the Signature Suite Vancouver is off-limits and you’ll have to make do with the Maple Leaf Lounge downstairs.
 The same applies to frequent flyers travelling in premium economy or economy, even if they hold the loftiest elite status.

 You’ll also need to be on an intercontinental Air Canada flight: domestic hops within Canada, as well as flights to the USA, won’t qualify for access (those flights leave from seperate domestic and ‘transborder’ terminals at Vancouver, each of which has its own Maple Leaf Lounge).

-Finally, it’s likely that the Signature Suite Vancouver – again in keeping with the Signature Suite Toronto – will be restricted to Air Canada passengers and not open to other Star Alliance airlines flying out of Vancouver’s international terminal: a roster which includes Air China, Air New Zealand, ANA, EVA Air and Lufthansa – will have to cool their heels in the Maple Leaf Lounge.
+Finally, the Signature Suite Vancouver – again in keeping with the Signature Suite Toronto – is restricted to Air Canada passengers.
+Even business class travellers on other Star Alliance airlines flying out of Vancouver’s international terminal – a roster which includes Air China, Air New Zealand, ANA, EVA Air and Lufthansa – will have to cool their heels in the Maple Leaf Lounge.

 Dining at Air Canada’s Signature Suite Vancouver

 David Hawksworth, a son of Vancouver and considered one of Canada’s leading culinary talents, is behind Air Canada’s Signature Suite catering, both in the air and on the ground.